HomeProductsStoreResellersSupportPressContact Us

 Yes, except for the 3G iPod (with touch wheel and 4 circular red-backlit buttons) and earlier models, which do not support USB charging.

-• The USB charger must also provide enough power.
-The iPhone for instance requires at least 500 mA.
+• The USB charger must provide enough power.
+The iPhone for instance requires min.
+500 mA.

 • Many USB car chargers don’t make proper contact with the electrical pins inside the lighter jack.
 One should think that all lighter jacks are the same, but they actually aren’t.
 We have seen various chargers and cars which just don’t fit together, which means they don’t receive power from the car at any point or only intermittent.
 We therefore recommend to choose car chargers which provide feedback through an integrated Power LED.